 ![]() View Image | Diffuse intralamellar keratitis (day 5). |

 Grades I and II are characterized by asymptomatic patients with normal vision on the first postoperative day.
 Slit lamp examination may reveal a fine, diffuse, powdery infiltrate (sandlike in color and appearance) confined to the interface.
-Grade I partially covers the interface, while grade II covers the entire interface and is associated with a denser infiltrate.
+Grade I partially covers the interface, whereas grade II covers the entire interface and is associated with a denser infiltrate.
 Sometimes, wavy, fine lines with intervening clear areas can be seen.
 If untreated, the infiltrate typically worsens during the first postoperative week.

 Grade III is associated with worsening vision and focal plaquelike infiltrates against a background of diffuse infiltration.